transcrobes/transcrobes-orig/README.md

 Status
 ======
-Transcrobes is experimental software, and is not yet fully stable.
+Transcrobes is experimental software developed in the context of a PhD research project, and is not yet fully stable.

 Installation
 ============